memopussle/ES6-fundamentals/Basic React/readme.md

 ### ES6 class inheritance
 - Inheritance allows one object to constructor to copy over the properties and methods of another object constructor

+- class components were the only way to track state and lifecycle on a React component.

+- extends React.component : creates an inheritance to React.Component, and give your components access to React.Component properties and methods

 ```
   class Student extends Person {
     constructor(name, age, subject) {